AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-respecting-font-size-preferences-rems-62-5-percent.md

 }
 ```

 Now, suppose that a user goes into their browser settings and sets their preferred base font size to `20px`.
 Does this create any problems for us?
-Let's see how the math pans out:
+Let's see how the math pans out for body text:

 ```plaintext
 1rem = 20px